sodalitegames/aberrations-website/content/rules/player-rules.md

 Rests are broken down into two categories: Slumbers and Naps.

 **Slumber:** A slumber is an uninterrupted rest that lasts for 8 hours or more.
-During a slumber, you recover Health points equal to your Fortitude stat, you may level up your stats if possible, and all your points in Injured and Disturbed are removed.
+During a slumber, you recover all your Health Points, you may level up your stats if possible, and all your points in Injured and Disturbed are removed.

 **Naps:** Naps are rests that last less than 8 hours, but more than 1 hour.
-Naps will allow you to recover Health points equal to half your Fortitude stat (rounded down), as well as remove 1 point of Injured, OR 1 point of Disturbed.
-You cannot level up your Stats during a nap.
+Naps will allow you to recover Health points equal to half your health as well as remove 1 point of Injured, and 1 point of Disturbed.
+You cannot level up your stats during a nap.

 **Lack of Rest:** If your character goes 24 hours in-game time without resting, you gain 1 point in the Disturbed condition.
 You gain another point in the Disturbed condition every 12 hours after that, until your character finally rests.

+***ALTERNATE RULESET: HARDCORE MODE*** – As an alternate rule, you may only be able to recover health points equal to your Fortitude stat during a slumber and equal to half of your fortitude stat during a nap.
+When using these alternate rules, any excess experience after leveling up a stat is converted to health points.
+You cannot heal past full health.

 ### Death